Dani817-stack/delta-demo/README.md

 # delta-demo
-this is aur first git&amp;github demo class
+this is aur first git&amp;github demo class.